-The band jams a weird mix of Power Metal intertwined with a special brand of Melodeath riddled Gothic Metal.
+The band jams a weird mix of Power Metal intertwined with a special brand of Melodic Death Metal infused Gothic Metal.
 Or the other way around, as per your liking.
-Theirs is proof of the proverbial pudding too.
+Theirs is proof of the proverbial pudding, too.
 You do not need to screech around the scenery like Unleash The Archers to spurt some serious Power Metal amps.
 On top, I really like the sturdy riffing, the almost Nightwish-esque use of keyboards and some pretty cool solos combined with the vocals.
-Not bad that.

 Record Rating: 7/10 | Label: Self-Released | Web: Facebook